erictria/montecarlo-sim/README.md

 A set of classes are used to replicate a game of dice and analyze its outcomes.

 #### Installing the Package
-1. Clone the repository from [Git](https://github.com/erictria/montecarlo-sim)
+1. Fork the repository from [Git](https://github.com/erictria/montecarlo-sim)
+2. Clone your forked repository
-2. Go into the root directory and run *pip install -e .*
+3. Go into the root directory and run *pip install -e .*

 ```bash
 git clone https://github.com/erictria/montecarlo-sim.git